TsaiRongFu/AI-Aquaculturing/README.md

 # AI-Aquaculturing

-A project that uses a camera to combine artificial intelligence and image recognition to identify the situation
+This project is developed for smart aquaculture.
+We use a camera to capture pictures of fishes in the tank.
+A deep neural network (MobileNet) is applied to recognize the images to identify the situation of fishes in the tank.
+EdgeTPU is used for edge computing.
+We also monitor the water quality by some environmental sensors.
+All the information is integrated into a website constructed by Laravel, and a Linebot is used to deliver information on mobile phones.

-Thematic works of four students from the Department of Information Management, National Pingtung University of Science and Technology
+Four undergraduate students develop this project from the Department of Management Information Systems (MIS), National Pingtung University of Science and Technology (NPUST), Taiwan.

 ## 首先配置系統環境